 The Sweethome Mine is at timberline on the Mt.
 Bross side of Buckskin Gulch, on the road up to Kite Lake from the town of Alma.
 The gulch contains some of the most interesting and spectacular mining scenery in the whole state.
 How the early miners got the mine buildings built on the sheer sides of the cliffs above timberline is a testimony to their sheer will and determination.
 The Sweethome started in the 1800's as a silver mine.
 Being manganese ore, the rhodochrosite crystals fouled up the silver processing and miners were encouraged to throw out as much of the rhodo as possible on the dump to avoid paying penalties at the mill.
 This of course, made for good collecting on the dumps years later.
 I started collecting there in 1976, and I did so frequently for 20 years.
 One Denver collector and his wife had an inside edge and found out about where an old timer had dumped a pocket of crystals in the dump.
 They came back with a heaping dinner plate full of crystals up to several inches long in one weekend!
 Collecting there was tough, as many crystals cleaved by the rough handling and broke down by weathering and turned brown to black.
 Many of the host rocks were stained dark red by oxidation, so you had to recognize pieces by reflections off the cleavages rather than by color alone.
 Some would clean up quite well with careful work in muriatic or oxalic acid.
 Sometimes white clay had filled the little crystal vugs and remarkably preserved the delicate crystals of quartz, fluorite, pyrite, rhodo, huebnerite, and apatite.
 And some would just fall apart.
 Your clothes always had that sulfide smell and yellow dirt stain afterward.
 But it was a labor of love.

 In the early 90's collector/dealer Bryan Lees was able to negotiate a lease on the mine and clear enough of the government red tape hurdles to pursue his aim of operating the mine solely for the purpose of producing fine specimens.
 The mine had long been known for producing arguably the finest rhodochrosite specimens in the world.
 What followed is much expense and frustration for Bryan, but ultimately the finest assemblage of rhodochrosite crystal specimens in the world (not to mention the pyrites, needle quartzes; blue, purple and green fluorites, and other collectibles).
 Many of these crystals are still available to collectors.
 It's amazing how similar the minerals are when compared to Pasto Bueno.
 Both mines are right at timberline, but are a continent away.
 Pasto Bueno has long since mined through the good collectable crystal zone (oxidized zone).
-No one knows how long the Sweethome Mine can be kept operating and how long deposits will be economical to mine.
+The Sweethome Mine was "permanently" shut down in 2004, but Bryan has now opened another old access (the Detroit portal), and last I heard they were able to finally get into a few gem pockets (2020).

 Further south in Leadville, pale pink but attractive bladed opaque crystals occurred at the Julia Fisk Mine.
 Similar ones were associated with galena at the Gilman Mine (famous for pyrites) to the north.
 West of Buena Vista near the ghost town of St. Elmo, is the Mary Murphy Mine.
 Small gemmy crystals have been collected there.
 It should emphasized that this is private property (as most all of these are) and as of the 1970's when I visited the spot, very little was left on the dumps which would tend to invite further prospecting.